1990s post-Soviet aliyah: Jewish immigrants from the former Soviet Union

+Evolution among the Israeli populace

+Economic integration in Israel

 The immigrants integrated relatively successfully in the Israeli economy, and they are characterized as having a higher rate of participation in the work market.
 The Israeli high tech field went through a small revolution with inculcation of several business incubators which were set up to provide employment for the thousands of the scientists and the engineers which came through this immigration wave.
 This immigration wave has also been credited with boosting Israel's economy, and helping grow the country's famous high-tech industry in particular.
 Israeli economist Shlomo Maoz said about the Russian aliyah: "The Russians saved Israel, big time.
 The aliyah improved our situation almost on every parameter".
 According to Maoz, the infusion of almost a million new consumers allowed hundreds of companies across a wide range of industries to increase their market by up to 20%, and this increase in consumption greatly increased imports and exports.
 The emerging Israeli high-tech industry was greatly boosted by highly educated Russian immigrants, together with skilled IDF veterans.
 In addition, Maoz credited the Russian immigrants, who tended to be more ambitious and highly educated than native Israelis, with indirectly boosting native Israelis' productivity by causing more of them to work harder and pursue higher education in order to compete.
 Economist Yosef Zeira acknowledged that Russian immigrants had a positive effect on the Israeli economy and credited them for ending a recession that came as a result of the First Intifada, but claimed that Israel's high-tech success was mainly due to subsidies from the IDF.
 According to Zeira, though the Russian aliyah had a positive effect on the economy, "Israel would still be a Western country with a prospering industrial sector, with them or without them."
 The overall contribution and potential of the immigrants that have contributed to the State of Israel and to Israeli society as scientists, doctors, academics, in technology, research and the arts were of key importance to the overall culture and economy of Israel.